Lollygot/Braintree-Android-App-Switch/README.md

 The debug build of the app points to the live endpoint by default.
 You need to configure it to point to the sandbox endpoint.

-> _Note_: I haven't tested yet if the isPermissiveSSLEnabled configuration is actually needed or not
+> _Note_: The isPermissiveSSLEnabled configuration is actually not needed

 1. Follow these steps to configure the debug PayPal app (under section "Android PayPal app changes"): https://paypal.atlassian.net/wiki/spaces/Checkout/pages/1129122168/Android+Stage+Testing+instructions+for+BT+Demo+app+and+In+App+Checkout+in+Venice#Android-PayPal-app-changes.
 2. Instead of creating a new endpoint that points to the staging or QA environment, instead just choose the sandbox endpoint that's in the list ("https://api.sandbox.paypal.com").